appsinacup/godot-rapier-physics-docs/docs/intro.md

 You can also install the latest release from **GitHub**.
 These versions are usually newer than the **Asset Store** releases.

-In order to install the latest release, simply go to the [Godot Rapier Releases](https://github.com/appsinacup/godot-rapier-physics/releases) page and download the zip with the flavour you like (eg. **godot-rapier-2d-single-simd-parallel.zip**
+In order to install the latest release, simply go to the [Godot Rapier Releases](https://github.com/appsinacup/godot-rapier-physics/releases) page and download the zip for your dimension (eg. **godot-rapier-2d-single.zip**).
-).
 Make sure to click on the Assets dropdown to see the assets.

 ![releases github](/img/intro/github-releases.png)